Chart Color Schemes

 The level of cultural diversity witnessed in Sheidow Park was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Sheidow Park had a higher than average cultural diversity, with 12.7% speaking a language other than English at home and 23.9% born overseas.
-Christianity was the predominant religion, making up 41.9%.
-The most notable overrepresentation was in Other religions, comprising 1.2%, compared to Greater Adelaide's 1.6%.
+Sheidow Park has a higher than average cultural diversity, with 12.7% of its residents speaking a language other than English at home and 23.9% born overseas.
+Christianity is the predominant religion in Sheidow Park, comprising 41.9% of the population.
+The most significant overrepresentation is seen in the 'Other' category, which accounts for 1.2% of Sheidow Park's population compared to 1.8% across Greater Adelaide.

 Frequently Asked Questions - Diversity